Brazil national football team: 1994–2005: The Second Golden Era

 However, the 2002 World Cup, co-hosted by South Korea and Japan, would be different, as Brazil topped their group with nine points and three wins.
 Brazil played the group stage in South Korea, and their first match was against Turkey, in Ulsan.
 In that match, Rivaldo fell to the ground clutching his face after Turkey's Hakan Ünsal had kicked the ball at his legs.
 Rivaldo escaped suspension but was fined £5,180 for play-acting, and became the first player ever to be punished in FIFA's crackdown on diving.
 Brazil came from behind to defeat the Turks 2–1.
 This was followed by a 4–0 win over China and a 5–2 victory against Costa Rica.
 For the knockout round matches, Brazil traveled to Japan, continuing their campaign by defeating Belgium 2–0 in Kobe.
 They then proceeded to defeat England 2–1 in the quarter-finals in Shizuoka, with the winning goal coming from a free-kick by Ronaldinho from 40 yards out, but Ronaldinho was also sent off that match.
 The semi-final was against Turkey in Saitama, a rematch of the group stage, with Brazil winning 1–0 to advance to their third consecutive final.
 The final was against Germany in Yokohama, where Ronaldo scored both goals in Brazil's 2–0 triumph.
 Ronaldo also won the Golden Shoe as the tournament's leading scorer with eight goals.
 Among the highlights of the campaign were the "Three R's" (Ronaldo, Rivaldo and Ronaldinho).
 2002 was Brazil's fifth world championship, their last to date, with the success seeing them receive the Laureus World Sports Award for Team of the Year.

-The second dry spell (2006–present)
+2006–2026: The second dry spell

 After their World Cup victory in Asia, Brazil won the 2004 Copa América in Peru, defeating Argentina on penalties after a 2–2 draw in the final, with a late goal by Adriano forcing the shootout.
 That was their third win in four competitions since 1997.
 They also won the FIFA Confederations Cup for the second time in 2005, with a 4–1 thumping of Argentina.
 Manager Carlos Alberto Parreira built his side through a 4–2–2–2 formation.
 Nicknamed the "Magic Quartet", the attack was built around four players: Ronaldo, Adriano, Kaká and Ronaldinho.